 Documentation of progress

 There is evidence of the NSWG using the annual activity reports as a means of benchmarking its strategic decisions to its overall record of achievements, to identify shortcomings and to look at future projections.
 The 2015 Annual Progress Report (APR) was published on the NEITI website on 30 June 2016, having been approved by circular by the NSWG on 29 June.
 Some of the main achievements highlighted were regular and timely reporting, reviews of the reports and findings, data collection by the NEITI Secretariat to reduce costs, initiation of company reporting automation and implementation of the remedial plan for EITI report recommendations.
-The report also outlined the mandate of the IMTT and listed the remedial issues being addressed by the IMTT from EITI Reports covering 2006-2012.
+The report also outlined the mandate of the IMTT and listed the remedial issues being addressed by the IMTT from EITI Reports covering 2006–2012.
 It noted the findings related to each recommendation and progress made, although despite referencing the IMTT’s remediation plan, it did not provide a link or guidance on how to access the remediation plan itself.
 The report did not include all recommendations from the 2013 NEITI Reports, nor did it refer to recommendations from the previous Validation.
 Both the broader strategic goals and the work plan objectives were outlined along with the activities undertaken to achieve these goals.
-A detailed table outlined the workplan, the level of progress for each activity and an overall 2015 workplan performance evaluation scorecard showing that 71.3% of workplan activities were completed, 14.8% were in progress and 13.9% had not yet started.
-This slight decrease in the share of completed activities on the previous year was explained by the lack of domestic and foreign funding, uncertainties around the presidential election and change of government and dissolution of the NSWG.
+A detailed table outlined the work plan, the level of progress for each activity and an overall 2015 work plan performance evaluation scorecard showing that 71.3% of workplan activities were completed, 14.8% were in progress and 13.9% had not yet started.
+This slight decrease in the share of completed activities on the previous year was explained by the lack of domestic and foreign funding, uncertainties around the presidential election, and change of government and dissolution of the NSWG.

 The 2014 annual activity report was published on 30 June 2015, having been approved by the NSWG at its 16 June 2015 meeting.
 At that meeting the NSWG agreed to print hard copies of summaries of the annual report focusing on remediation issues for public distribution.
-While the 2014 report assessed the progress in completing workplan activities (p.9 and Annex 1), the workplan’s lack of measurable indicators meant that the annual activity report did not assess the impact of EITI implementation.
+While the 2014 report assessed the progress in completing work plan activities (p.9 and Annex 1), the workplan’s lack of measurable indicators meant that the annual activity report did not assess the impact of EITI implementation.
 The 2014 report also outlined NEITI’s efforts to strengthen implementation through closer collaboration with the IMTT (pp.31-32).

 The NSWG discussed the 2013 annual activity report at its 25 June 2014 meeting, a draft of which had been prepared by the NEITI Secretariat.
 The NSWG revised the draft by moving the remedial actions undertaken by IMTT to the front of the report, highlighting amounts recovered by the Federation as a result of NEITI findings, and highlighting the impact of NEITI through contributions to the draft PIB and the innovation of the FASD report.